 Tip 2: Learn How You're Being Evaluated

-You can almost always find out the average SAT/ACT scores and GPA of students who are accepted to a school’s honors college before you apply.
-Many college honors programs have set requirements for standardized test scores and GPAs that determine whether an applicant qualifies for admission.
+You can almost always find out the average SAT/ACT scores and GPA of students who are accepted to a school's honors college before you apply.
+Many college honors programs have higher requirements for standardized test scores and GPAs that determine whether an applicant qualifies for admission.

 Though you shouldn't necessarily let your GPA, class rank, or standardized test scores deter you from applying to honors colleges, these numbers can help give you an idea of where you stand going into the application process.
 If your scores and GPA are a lot lower than the honor program's stated requirements, then you may have a hard time getting in.